How to Easily Remember Italian Verb Conjugations Rules

 Io (I) means that you add an -o to the verb stem: Io parlo(I speak).

-Noi (we) gets the ending iamo, as in Noi parliamo (We eat).
+Noi (we) gets the ending iamo, as in Noi parliamo (We speak).

 verb parlare How to Easily Remember Italian Verb Conjugations Rules